apremprojects/projects/expedition/romi_robot/README.md

 6. Cross-platform build system with CMake (Works on Windows and Linux)

 **Romi Robot projects**
 Here is a comprehensive description of my Romi Robot projects.

+1. **PID tuner** (romi_robot/pid_tuner)
+    1. Uses OpenGL and Qt to help the user tune my robot's PIDs, and calculate the ideal values for optimal performance.
 ![](pid_tuner.png)
-1. **PID tuner** (romi_robot/pid_tuner)
-    a.
-Uses OpenGL and Qt to help the user tune my robot's PIDs, and calculate the ideal values for optimal performance.
+3. **Motion Commands** (romi_robot/velocity_pid_test)
+    1. Uses a command line interface to make the robot perform a sequence of actions (eg. set the left wheel to speed X and right wheel to Y for Z seconds, etc.)
 [![](https://markdown-videos-api.jorgenkh.no/youtube/hZ06y4L7jlU)](https://youtu.be/hZ06y4L7jlU)
-2. **Motion Commands** (romi_robot/velocity_pid_test)
-    a.
-Uses a command line interface to make the robot perform a sequence of actions (eg. set the left wheel to speed X and right wheel to Y for Z seconds, etc.)
+4. **Romi Robot Controller Demo** (romi_robot/romi_robot_with_controller)
+    1. Control the two-wheeled robot with conventional joystick mechanics - like a video game or toy car - over Bluetooth.
+        1. Uses a standard Bluetooth controller, in my case, an XBox controller.
 [![](https://markdown-videos-api.jorgenkh.no/youtube/thmzI69DqIw)](https://youtu.be/thmzI69DqIw)
-3. **Romi Robot Controller Demo** (romi_robot/romi_robot_with_controller)
-    a.
-Control the two-wheeled robot with conventional joystick mechanics - like a video game or toy car - over Bluetooth.
-        a.
-Uses a standard Bluetooth controller, in my case, an XBox controller.

 **What is graph_image?**
     Graph_image is a simple library I have included to help me with my code.
-Graph_image generates a 2D graph and its' axes and numbers
+Graph_image generates a 2D graph and its axes and numbers
 (used to display 2D graphs).
-This simplifies things for me as I do not have to reimplement the code from scratch each time I want to draw a 2D graph.
+This simplifies things as I do not have to reimplement the code from scratch each time I want to draw a 2D graph.

 **Is it cross-platform?**
     The code is cross-platform (tested on Raspbian and Windows).
 It should be able to run on any platform, however, the